 and medical literature becomes available.

-Low-level laser therapy, also known as cold laser therapy has been investigated as a conservative measure to treat a number of musculoskeletal disorders, soft tissue injuries including carpal tunnel syndrome (CTS) and other disorders such as Raynaud's disease and fibromyalgia.
+Low-level laser therapy, also known as cold laser therapy and sometimes called class III lasers, has been investigated as a conservative measure to treat a number of musculoskeletal disorders, soft tissue injuries including carpal tunnel syndrome (CTS) and other disorders such as Raynaud's disease and fibromyalgia.
 When applied to the skin, it has been hypothesized that the laser light penetrates the skin and stimulates cellular metabolism leading to temporary relief of hand and wrist pain.
 The exact mechanism of its effect is unknown.

 CTS is perhaps the most studied application of this type of laser therapy.
 CTS is an entrapment neuropathy caused by compression of the median nerve as it passes from the forearm to the palm beneath the transverse carpal ligament.
 Associated signs and symptoms include paresthesias; numbness and tingling in the sensory distribution of the median nerve for thumb, index, middle and radial side of the ring finger; Tinel sign; Plalen sign; nocturnal awakening; and sometimes hand weakness.
 The etiology of CTS is unknown; however, it occurs most commonly in workers involved in repetitive hand movements.
 Current standard treatments include conservative measures such as wrist splints and non-steroidal antiinflammatory drugs.
 Surgical release of the transverse carpal ligament may be performed when symptoms fail to respond to conservative measures.